 Our work is based on relationships and led by the people most affected.
 It is long-term, focused on transforming structural problems and guided by a vision of participatory democracy, economic justice, peace, and ecological sanity.

-Beyond War's Aboriginal partners have diverse aspirations and visions for the future.
+Beyond War's First Nations partners have diverse aspirations and visions for the future.
 But together, recognition of the history and sovereignty of this Land is key.
 A Peaceable Sovereignty is the way Beyond War "pays the rent".
 A proportion of all donations will go to Aboriginal Projects.